LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ### Error 5: 400 Unexpected character...: was expecting double-quote to start field name.

-In [Part 2](https://github.com/LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-), we learned about the multi_match query.
+In [Part 2](https://github.com/LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-), we learned about the `multi_match` query.
 This query allows you to search for the same search terms in multiple fields at one time.

-Suppose you wanted to search for the phrase party planning in fields `headline` and `hort_description` as shown below:
+Suppose you wanted to search for the phrase party planning in fields `headline` and `short_description` as shown below:
 ```
 GET news_headlines/_search
 {